there are no serious side effects of using emergency contraceptive pills

 - Ulipristal acetate (UPA) cannot be used if you are already taking one of these medicines, as it may not be effective

-- Levonorgestrel (LNG) may still be used, but the dose may need to be increased – your doctor or pharmacist can advise on this
+- Levonorgestrel (LNG) may still be used, but the dose may need to be increased.
+One of our clinicians will happily advise on this

 As part of our order form, we will ask for the following information: